-Hidroluz Centrais Elétricas Ltda. and EcoSecurities Group PLC have commissioned Det Norske Veritas Certification Ltd. (DNV) to perform a validation of the Saldanha Small Hydroelectric Project, located at Saldanha River, Alta Floresta d'Oeste municipality, Rondônia State, Brazil.
+Hidroluz Centrais Elétricas Ltda. and EcoSecurities Group PLC have commissioned Det Norske Veritas Certification AS.
+(DNV) to perform a validation of the "Saldanha Small Hydroelectric Project", located at Saldanha River, Alta Floresta d'Oeste municipality, Rondônia State, Brazil.

 This validation report summarises the findings of the validation of the project, performed on the basis of UNFCCC and host Party criteria for CDM projects, as well as criteria given to provide for consistent project operations, monitoring and reporting.
+The only changes made to this version of the validation report compared to the validation report rev. 1B dated 13 November 2007 referred to in the letter of approval of the DNA of Brazil are linked to the status of issuance of the letter of approval by the DNAs of Brazil and the Netherlands, the version of AMS-I.D and complementary information about additionality and newest requeirements from EB38 paragraph 54.